 Before jumping into any strategy, it’s essential to see how it performs.
-Many educators don’t show the full details of their strategies, which can leave you guessing about how well they actually work.
+Many educators won’t show the full details of their strategies, which can leave you guessing about how well they actually work.
 But I believe in full transparency, which is why I post the performance of my strategies every month.
-I want you to know what works and what doesn’t.
+I want you to know what to expect from a strategy, what works and what doesn’t.

 For instance, take a look at February 2025’s stats, which are part of the data I’ve been tracking since 2020.
 But here’s the important takeaway: of the 24 trades I took that month, 18 of them followed this specific strategy I’m about to explain.